 - Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
 Prepare grill for indirect heat, using a drip pan.

 - Place turkey over drip pan.
-Grill, covered, over indirect medium heat for 1-1/2 to 2 hours or until a meat thermometer reads 170°.
+Grill, covered, over indirect medium heat for 1-1/2 to 2 hours or until a thermometer reads 170°.
 Cover and let stand for 10 minutes.

 - Meanwhile, pour pan drippings into a measuring cup; skim fat.
 In a small saucepan, combine cornstarch and water until smooth.
 Add the orange juice, orange peel, lemon peel, pepper and pan drippings.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Discard the skin, lemon and orange slices from turkey breast.
 Remove herb mixture from turkey; stir into gravy.
 Slice turkey and serve with gravy.
 Yield: 10-12 servings.